VI.Student Scholarships and Research Opportunities: B. Summer Scholars Program

 Projects do not necessarily need to be in the discipline of the student’s major.
 Interdisciplinary projects may be proposed as well.
 Any student who does not fall into one of the above categories is not eligible.

-Decisions on faculty eligibility to supervise, or share in the supervision, of student summer research shall be made on a case-by-case basis by the Provost.
-In most cases, tenure track and non-tenure track faculty who teach at least 75% of a full-time load, and who have a contract to teach at Denison in the fall semester following the summer research, will be eligible to supervise summer research.
+Decisions on faculty eligibility to supervise, or share in the supervision of, student summer research shall be made on a case-by-case basis by the Provost.
+In most cases, tenure track and non-tenure-track faculty who teach at least 75% of a full-time load, and who have a contract to teach at Denison in the fall semester following the summer research, will be eligible to supervise summer research.

-Off-Campus Summer Scholar awards support a limited number of students and faculty conducting a full-time independent research, scholarly, or creative project in any discipline (including the sciences) that requires some or all of the time to be spent off-campus.
+Off-Campus Summer Scholars awards support a limited number of students and faculty conducting a full-time independent research, scholarly, or creative project in any discipline (including the sciences) that requires some or all of the time to be spent off-campus.
 Projects typically last 10 weeks between mid-May and the end of July.
-(Some time may be spent on campus before and/or after the off-campus portion of the project).
-A Denison faculty member must be the primary mentor, but a non-Denison mentor may help supervise the project on site, as appropriate.
+(Some time may be spent on campus before and/or after the off-campus portion of the project.)
+A Denison faculty member must be the primary mentor, but a non-Denison mentor may help supervise the project on-site, as appropriate.
 Proposals must specify the role and time commitment of the Denison and non-Denison mentors; faculty stipends will be awarded accordingly.
 The student stipend and guidelines are the same as for on-campus awards, but also cover travel expenses and provide an allowance for off-campus housing.
-Applications for Off-Campus Summer Scholar awards are evaluated by the SRGC.
+Applications for Off-Campus Summer Scholars awards are evaluated by the SRGC.
 For complete guidelines, see the Lisska Center MyDenison page.

 Early Experience awards provide an opportunity for ambitious rising sophomores to explore interest areas and build relationships with faculty members that supplement their experiences in the classroom.
-Qualified students pursue independent research, scholarly, or creative projects in any discipline (including the sciences) under the close mentorship of a faculty member for a period of 5 to 6 weeks.
+Qualified students pursue independent research, scholarly, or creative projects in any discipline (including the sciences) under the close mentorship of a faculty member for a period of 5 weeks.
 The 10-week stipend is prorated based on the number of weeks, and a room allowance is provided for campus housing.
 Applications for Early Experience awards are evaluated by the SRGC.
 For complete guidelines, see the Lisska Center MyDenison page.

 Battelle Memorial Institute awards support Denison students participating in science research projects throughout the world.
 Some awards for entire summer support may be given, whereas other awards may be for a student’s short stay at a remote location to carry out data collection.
 For complete guidelines, see the Lisska Center MyDenison page.
 For additional information, contact the Battelle Student Research Coordinator.

-Denison University Research Foundation (DURF) awards support students working as research assistants for Denison faculty members during the summer.
-(Note: research assistants are only considered Summer Scholars if they are doing a piece of independent work, not just assisting with the professor’s project).
+Denison University Research Foundation (DURF) awards support to students working as research assistants for Denison faculty members during the summer.
+(Note: research assistants are only considered Summer Scholars if they are doing a piece of independent work, not just assisting with the professor’s project.)
 Denison faculty apply for DURF funds to support a Denison student assistant.
 Any qualified Denison student is eligible.
 Faculty may contact the Associate Provost for Faculty Affairs for more information.